djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/README.md

 ### Why

 At the end of the day, a fresh single-pass filtered exhaust (at brand new) has perhaps 70% VOC removal efficiency while still exhausting 30% of the nasty.
 A recirculation filter achieving four passes at worn-in 50% efficiency would still remove 94% of the bas stuff.
-Or 99% at six passes!
-The number of passes you get all depends on how well you can seal your build chamber.
+Or 99% at six passes! <BR>
+The number of passes you get all depends on how well you can seal your build chamber.<br><BR>
 Some will have a hard time achieving a good chamber seal, which creates the biggest drawback of recirculation filters - they're air flow neutral.
 Meaning, as nothing pulls air into the chamber, air can diffuse freely to the outside through any remaining gaps.
-And that air could be zero per cent cleaned...
+And that air could be <i>zero per cent cleaned</I>...

 ### But we already have a filtered exhaust?